srg64/booksdbapp/readme.txt

 Working version of Books DB project.
-No longer maintained, because it is not in git.
+Maintained version, because it is in git!!!

 #### WELCOME ####